ZhgChg.Li

 Receive related data when the build upload status changes.

-Receive relevant data when the app version status changes.
+Receive related data when the app version status changes.

-Receive related data when the status of an Apple-hosted asset pack version changes.
+Receive related data when specific changes occur to an Apple-hosted asset pack version.

 App Store Connect API / Webhook notifications :

-Webhooks enable a system to send real-time data to another system over the web.
+Webhooks allow a system to send real-time data to another system over the internet.

-Unlike traditional APIs, where one system must make a request when receiving data, a webhook enables you to push data to the receiving system as soon as an event occurs.
+Unlike traditional APIs, where one system must request data, a webhook allows you to push data to the receiving system immediately when an event happens.

 A notification webhook is an endpoint you create on your server.